 - Local vaccine services - Community/primary care led services which could include using primary care facilities, retail, community facilities, temporary structures or roving teams.
-Roving teams will be used to deliver the vaccine directly to residents and staff in care homes
+Roving teams will be used to deliver the vaccine directly to care homes and housebound individuals.

 - Vaccination centres - Large sites, such as sports and conference venues set up for high volumes of people